Jan Bakulo

-Jan Bakulo, Jan Bakuło (born 1 April 1991 in Vilnius, Lithuania) is Lithuanian professional water polo player of Lithuanian nationality.
+Jan Bakulo, Jan Bakuło (born 1 April 1991 in Vilnius, Lithuania) is a Lithuanian professional water polo player of Lithuanian nationality.

 Clubs

 In 2008 Bakulo won German Junior cup and U-17 for Hellas- Hildesheim Club.

 In 2009 Bakulo won Lithuanian Junior Cup with Vilnius Sports School team.

 In 2011-2012 Bakulo played for German club White Sharks Hannover.
-During 2014-2015 season he played for Polish club Legia Warszawa.
+During 2014–2015 season he played for Polish club Legia Warszawa.

 He moved to Poland after he graduated from High School.
-He became the top scorer of the Polish league and received a Polish Identity Card.
+He became the top scorer of the Polish league and received a Polish citizenship.
 He debuted with Polish National Team.